lucia-auth/lucia/pages/rate-limit/token-bucket.md

 # Token bucket

 Each user has their own bucket of tokens that gets refilled at a set interval.
 A token is removed on every request until none is left and the request is rejected.
-While a bit more complex than the fixed-window algorithm, it allows you to handle initial bursts and process requests more smoothly overall.
+While a bit more complex than the fixed or sliding window algorithm, it allows you to handle initial bursts and process requests more smoothly overall.

 ## Memory storage